LLNL/benchmarking-BoF-SC22/README.md

 ## Notes from the meeting on 11/15/2022

 ### Olga
-Use them to evaluate hardware, acceptance, etc.
+- Use them to evaluate hardware, acceptance, etc.
-El Capitán is coming in 2023
+- El Capitán is coming in 2023
+- Use internal harness to run tests (functionality, performance, stability)
-Benchmarks have been written and haven’t changed since 2018 Lulesh has been retired because LLNL no longer uses those algorithms Can we do a little better with our benchmarking efforts?
+- Benchmarks have been written and haven’t changed since 2018
+- Lulesh has been retired because LLNL no longer uses those algorithms
+- Can we do a little better with our benchmarking efforts?

 ### Jens
-Brief overview of the procurement for Fugaku
+- Brief overview of the procurement for Fugaku
-Science areas that they wanted to advance with Fugaku Where do we use benchmarks?
+- Science areas that they wanted to advance with Fugaku
+- Where do we use benchmarks?
-Different things to analyze benchmarks
+- Different things to analyze benchmarks
-Hope is that we get help from the community to continue developing
+- Hope is that we get help from the community to continue developing

 ### Brian
-NERSC
-Perlmutter supercomputer
+- NERSC Perlmutter supercomputer
-CPU & GPU partitions (separate)
+- CPU & GPU partitions (separate)
-600 different codes ran on Perlmutter
+- 600 different codes ran on Perlmutter
-For procurement, we choose application benchmarks NERSC-10 procurement will be released next summer Relevant and challenge problems with a 10-year outlook Perlmutter represents the next stage of the benchmark system Check that the system is healthy
+- For procurement, we choose application benchmarks
+- NERSC-10 procurement will be released next summer
+- Relevant and challenge problems with a 10-year outlook
+- Perlmutter represents the next stage of the benchmark system
+- Check that the system is healthy
-Defining the run rules, which changes to the benchmark a vendor may be allowed to make during the procurement process
+- Defining the run rules, which changes to the benchmark a vendor may be allowed to make during the procurement process

 ### Josef
 Octoberfest 😊